nsidc/qgreenland/README.md

 navigational aids (including hard-copies of topographic maps) when visiting the field.

-QGreenland's layers contain errors from the original data providers which cannot be corrected without making assumptions, so we've chosen to leave many of those errors in.
-You will find layers whose georeferencing differs in various areas of the map.
-Please use the 'Greenland Coastlines' layer as the reference for geolocating Greenland's coastline.
+QGreenland's layers may contain errors from the original data providers.
+QGreenland makes no guarantees about the accuracy and validity of data contained in QGreenland.
+For example, some layers may not perfectly align with each other due to unidentified georeferencing issues.
+We recommend using the 'Greenland Coastlines' layer as the reference layer for geolocating Greenland's coastline.

 # Getting Started